Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - Verify ownership of supported versions of `Fallout: New Vegas`, `Fallout 3`, and all DLCs, as specified in [Requirements](https://uraniumfever.net/docs/requirements).
 - Log out and back into Nexus within the Wabbajack client, as outlined in [Installing Uranium Fever](https://uraniumfever.net/docs/setupinstructions#-installing-uranium-fever-).
 - Repeat the installation process for the required .NET Framework and Visual C++ Runtime Libraries, per [Requirements](https://uraniumfever.net/docs/requirements).
-- Verify correct management of the Manual Downloads, as detailed in [Manual Downloads](https://uraniumfever.net/docs/setupinstructions/#-manual-downloads-).
 - Verify the antivirus exclusions are appropriately configured, per [Creating Antivirus Exclusions](https://uraniumfever.net/docs/setupinstructions#-creating-antivirus-exclusions-).
 - Disable or uninstall any 3rd party antivirus.
 - If using Overwolf, ensure it is disabled or uninstalled.